seek-oss/skuba/CONTRIBUTING.md

 We use [Changesets] to manage package releases.
 You'll see a 🦋 bot gliding around pull requests.

-You should write a changeset for your change if makes a visible change to the public **skuba** interface, which includes:
+You should write a changeset if you are changing the public **skuba** interface, which includes:

 - [API](/src/api) for Node.js build and test code